 Your podcast format should match the types of stories your audience wants to hear and those that best represent your commander's intent.
 It should be engaging but also sustainable.
-Each of these podcast formats has its own unique challenges and benefits.
+Each of these podcast formats has its unique challenges and benefits.
 Understanding your audience and your goals will help inform your steps going forward.

 Some common and popular podcast formats are: